MojtabaMoodi/NCC_HBN_EEG/data_processing/README.md

 - total_samples: int
 ```

-Each sample is stored as a separate dataset with gzip compression for efficient storage.
+Each sample is stored as a separate dataset without compression for faster data loading during training (trade-off: ~8-10% larger files but 3-5x faster loading).

+**Performance Consideration**: For 1s segments with ~955K samples, storing each sample as a separate dataset creates a large HDF5 B-tree index.
+This can cause slower data loading due to B-tree traversal overhead.
+The dataset code automatically optimizes for this by:
+- Using larger HDF5 chunk cache (500MB) for datasets with >500K samples
+- Skipping sorting for large datasets during cache building
+- Recommending `num_workers=0` for 1s segments to avoid file contention

 ## Data Preprocessing